cranksters/playdate-reverse-engineering/formats/pdz.md

 ## Other Assets

-Any other embedded assets (such as images, strings, etc) seem to have the ident part of their header removed, but are otherwise the same as their corresponding format.
+Any other embedded assets (such as images, strings, etc) seem to have the ident part of their header (e.g. images won't begin with `Playdate IMG`) removed, but are otherwise the same as their corresponding format.